-At the UN climate change talks (also known as COP27) happening in Egypt this November, a One Acre Fund delegation from Tanzania, Kenya, Rwanda, the UK and the USA will bring the voices of smallholder farmers into the room.
-They will highlight how climate change is having a detrimental impact on smallholders' livelihoods - and food security - and how smallholder farmers are an important part of the solution to the climate crisis.
+At the UN climate change talks (also known as COP27) that happened in Egypt last November, a One Acre Fund delegation from Tanzania, Kenya, Rwanda, the UK and the USA brought the voices of smallholder farmers into the room.
+They highlighted how climate change is having a detrimental impact on smallholders' livelihoods - and food security - and how smallholder farmers are an important part of the solution to the climate crisis.

-Our delegates will be speaking at a number of events in the Food Systems Pavilion.
-Events in the Pavilion will also be available online and you can explore the full programme here.
+Our delegates spoke at a number of events in the Food Systems Pavilion.
+Events from the Pavilion are available to watch here.

 World leaders can no longer ignore the fact that climate change is a food security issue.
 We need urgent action to help build the climate resilience of the some 525 million smallholder farmers across the world.